SanthoshM25/key_value_datastore/README.md

   - Boundary conditions (e.g., key length, value size).
   - Batch operations with combined value size tests – verifying scenarios where the total size is just below or above the 4MB limit.
   - Quota enforcement to ensure tenant-level constraints are honored.

+- **Documentation**
+  All the API behaviours are captured and documented in an API specification documents following the OpenAPI conventions.
+The spec file is attached in the [swagger.yaml](./swagger.yaml) file.

 ### Future Enhancements